solenya-group/solenya/README.md

 />
 ```
 Occasionally you'll get a merge collision.
 Solenya favors the attribute that comes first.
 This is the opposite behaviour of the spread operator, and for good reason: as a callee writing a reusable function you want the caller's attribute object to come first, take precedence, and drive type inference.

+# Motivation

+Solenya was built to simplify front end web development.
+At a philosophical level, it seeks to balance abstraction and pragmatism.
+More specifically, it features:

+* Static Typing
+* A Unified Language
+* Intrinsic State Management
+* A Multi-Paradigm Approach
+* Balanced Coupling

+## Static Typing

+Solenya was built from the ground-up to take advantage of static typing.

+Writing large applications without static typing doesn't work.
+It's why Facebook had to write their own statically typed version of PHP.
+It's why Typescript exists.
+And the tax of static typing in modern languages is really low, thanks to type inference.
+There's no excuse for eschewing compile-time types.

+Static typing gives you: the best possible testing for free, where the compiler constrains the possible values of your variables.
+Great tooling.
+Free documentation.
+It makes other people's code much easier to understand.
+And it makes your own code easier to understand as and when you refactor it.

+## A Unified Language

+Solenya, in part thanks to the excellent `typestyle` library, uses typescript to express everything, including HTML and CSS.
+This substantially reduces complexity.

+Due to habit and tradition, most people conduct web development in 3 different languages: Javascript for application code, HTML for UI, and CSS for styling.
+This slows development down immeasurably, due to:

+* Limited abstractions in the languages
+  * HTML and css are in reality used as impoverished unwieldy programming languages
+* Limitations inteoperating between languages
+  * You can't for example parameterise some CSS style with an instance of a typescript class
+* Using multiple of anything, when a single thing will do
+  * Especially when that thing is an entire language

+Typical approaches, rather than addressing the root of the problem, instead try to build yet more ad-hoc abstractions, with slightly-less-impoverished laguages on top of the impoverished languages.
+So you get yet-another-template language reinventing looping constructs, or a layer of top of CSS where we're thrilled we get a feature like... variables.

+## Intrinsic State Management

+In Solenya, state management is intrinsic to the design.

+In comparison, it's standard practice for front end frameworks to leave this up to a separate state management library.

+The "big" front end frameworks don't even use a state management library in their default samples.
+So the de facto style for writing code in such frameworks excessively couples your application logic to your UI.
+You should write scalable code, whether it's a 5 minute sample or a real-world application.

+## A Multi-Paradigm Approach

+Languages like Typescript and F# do a brilliant job of leveraging both the OO and functional paradigms.
+Solenya, being written in and for Typescript, takes full advantage of this.

+Unfortunately, some of the alternatives to the big frameworks are anti-OO frameworks.
+Their tenets?
+That state mutation is always wrong.
+That coupling functions and data is always wrong.
+Yet their own code demonstrates rampant DRY violations and convoluted higher-order write-only functions.
+You know, the functions that return functions that return functions that return functions, where oh, yes, well the 2nd innermost function actually did store state.
+Good luck debugging that.

+## Balanced Coupling

+Programmers often fall into two camps: programmers who are unaware of how they're excessively coupling concerns, and then programmers whom realizing the failings of the former group, react by excessively decoupling code, whereby the same concern manifests across their code base as repetition and boilerplate.

+With front end frameworks, this most notable in their component models.

+At the one extreme of excessive high-coupling, we have a component  with hooks that correspond to DOM element events, such as being attached, updated and removed.

+At the other extreme of excessive loose-coupling, we have an object in a completely different realm, such as a redux object or cycle.js state object, which must communicate with a view via considerable indirection and boilerplate.

+Solenya hits the sweet spot.
+Solenya components have a view which returns a virtual DOM element, but the component's lifetime has no relation to a DOM element.

 # API Reference